KevinMcDonnell6/chordomics/README.md

 ```
 "Superkingdom","Kingdom","Phylum","Class","Order","Family","Genus","Species", "Proteins"
 ```

-Any extra headers are ignored.
+"Proteins" should contain one or more UniProt accessions; any extra headers are ignored.

 ## Metagenomic input data